kuhaha/biotyper/sklearn.md

 Kernel Density Estimation
   - Density estimation walks the line between unsupervised learning, feature engineering, and data modeling.
 Some of the most popular and useful density estimation techniques are mixture models such as Gaussian Mixtures, and neighbor-based approaches such as the kernel density estimate.
   - Kernel density estimation in scikit-learn is implemented in the KernelDensity estimator, which uses the Ball Tree or KD Tree for efficient queries.
-  - Mathematically, a kernel is a positive function $K(x;h) which is controlled by the bandwidth parameter.
-Given this kernel form, the density estimate at a point  within a group of points $x_i; i=1,2,\cdots, N$ is given by:
+  - Mathematically, a kernel is a positive function `K(x;h)` which is controlled by the bandwidth parameter.
+Given this kernel form, the density estimate at a point  within a group of points $x_i; i=1,\cdots,N$ is given by:
    \[
    	\rho_{K}(y)=\sum K(y-x_i;h)
    \]